Seif692006/MPR-viewer/README.md

-# MPR Viewer for medical images
+# MPR Viewer for medical images with AI support